faiyaz92/pay_roll/doc/profit_distribution_flow.md

 periodStrings = ["2025-10", "2025-11", "2025-12"]
 Total GST = GST for Oct + GST for Nov + GST for Dec

-Paid GST Amount = Σ(amount) from accountingTransactions where:
+Paid GST Amount = Î£(amount) from accountingTransactions where:
   - vehicleId matches
   - type === 'gst_payment'
   - month in ["2025-10", "2025-11", "2025-12"]